By Dr. Shawna Darou, ND

 With the recent popularity of ketogenic diets, butter coffee, and high-fat/low-carb diets, some people are surprised when they gain weight instead of losing it.
 There are several genes associated with extra weight gain from eating more saturated fats, and ApoA2 and FTO, and these genes dictate your response to a higher-saturated fat diet.
-Saturated fats are found in dairy products, eggs, meats, coconut oil and MCT oil.
+Saturated fats are found in dairy products, eggs, meats, coconut oil, dark chocolate and MCT oil.
 Depending on the your genes, you may find that butter coffee, extra eggs and MCT oil are not beneficial for maintaining optimal weight.
 (4,5,6,7)

 (4) Do you need to eat a lower-fat diet to maintain healthy cholesterol levels?

 The ApoE gene which is most known as a predictor of inherited Alzheimer’s disease risk also influences the body’s response to dietary fats, and extra fish oil supplements.
 With a high-fat diet, a moderate-fat diet, and even with fish oil supplements in the case of ApoE 3/4 and ApoE 4/4 (the two phenotypes associated with higher Alzheimer’s risk), overall LDL cholesterol goes up and HDL cholesterol goes down.
 This ratio change is very unfavorable for cardiovascular wellness.
 The fact that fish oil supplements have the same effect is interesting – this does not apply to eating actual oily fish though, only extra supplementation.